PatilAR/M1_Application_Mess-Management/1_Requirements/README.md

 Provides cashless and paperless transactions
 Provides fast and efficient services
-Option for multiple caters to operate in a closed environment Different types of report can be taken with respect to employee consumption and with respect to daily sales
+Option for multiple caters to operate in a closed environment Different types of report can be taken with respect to customer consumption and with respect to daily sales

 ## High level requirements

 For Owner Section

-1)Add/Delete Customer
-2)Show Customer data
-3)Enter Today’s Menu
-4)Show Response

-For Customer section

- 5)Sign in Window
- 6)User Window
+1) Login
+2) Add/Delete item
+3) Update item

 ## Low level requirements

-1.1 Add new info of customer
-1.2 update into of customer
-1.3 delete info of customer
-2.1 search info /display
-3.1 enter new items
-3.2 Update menu
-3.3 delete menu
+1.1 Successful login
+2.1 Add item
+2.2 Delete item
+3.1 edit item
-4.1 display menu
+3.2 display
-5.1 login with password
-6.1 view my profile
-6.2 search items
+3.3 Search items
-6.3 order item